Crash0v3rrid3/aioredis-py/README.md

 The library is intended to provide simple and clear interface to Redis based on asyncio.

+This repo is a fork with an update to work with the async executor here.
+This can be used in sync frameworks like django to take complete advantage of async concurrency.

 ## Features

 | Feature                      | Supported             |